Trish Stratus: Final matches and first retirement (2005–2006)

-WWE Hall of Famer and sporadic appearances (2007–present)
+Part-time appearances and WWE Hall of Famer (2007–2019)

-Stratus and Lita made a special appearance on December 10, 2007 during Raw's 15th Anniversary special, attacking Jillian Hall.
-The following year, Stratus appeared on Raw in Toronto on May 5, 2008 in a backstage segment involving Ron Simmons and Trevor Murdoch.

-Stratus wrestled her first match in over two years on the December 22, 2008 episode of Raw, when she and John Cena defeated Santino Marella and his former on-screen protégé Beth Phoenix in a mixed tag team match.
+Stratus and Lita made a special appearance on December 10, 2007, during Raw's 15th Anniversary special, attacking Jillian Hall.
+The following year, Stratus appeared on Raw in Toronto on May 5, 2008, in a backstage segment involving Ron Simmons and Trevor Murdoch.
+Stratus wrestled on the December 22, 2008, episode of Raw, when she and John Cena defeated Santino Marella and her former on-screen protégé Beth Phoenix in a mixed tag team match.
 On September 14, 2009, Stratus served as the guest hostess of Raw, and participated in a six-person tag team match, teaming with Montel Vontavious Porter and Mark Henry to defeat Phoenix, Chris Jericho, and Big Show.

 Stratus made a surprise appearance at the 2011 Elimination Chamber pay-per-view to announce that she would be a trainer on the revival of WWE Tough Enough and stopped LayCool (Layla & Michelle McCool) from attacking Kelly Kelly.
-The following month, on March 14, she lost a match to Vickie Guerrero due to interference from LayCool and Dolph Ziggler.
+The following month, on March 14, she lost a singles match to Vickie Guerrero due to interference from LayCool and Dolph Ziggler.
 After the match, John Morrison and Raw guest star Nicole "Snooki" Polizzi came to her aid.
 At WrestleMania XXVII, Stratus, Snooki, and Morrison defeated the team of Ziggler and LayCool.
 The night after WrestleMania, on Raw, Stratus and Morrison defeated Guerrero and Ziggler.
 She also appeared on Raw on June 6 and SmackDown on September 16.
 The following year, on July 23, 2012, she made a guest appearance on Raw's 1000th episode.